-The 2022 financial statements of The Chicago Philharmonic Society were audited by Ostrow Reisin Berk & Abrams, Ltd. (ORBA) whose report dated May 12, 2023, expressed an unmodified opinion on those financial statements.
-In our opinion, the comparative information presented herein as of and for the year ended June 30, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited The Chicago Philharmonic Society's 2023 financial statements, and we expressed an unmodified audit opinion on those financial statements in our report dated May 2, 2024.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2023, is consistent, in all material respects, with the audited financial statements from which it has been derived.